 The net result is a best effort service for floating content in which: 1) information dissemination is geographically limited; 2) the lifetime and spreading of information depends on interested nodes being available; 3) content can only be created and distributed locally; and 4) content can only be added, but not explicitly deleted.
-We present our system design, summarize its analytical modeling, and perform extensive evaluation for a map-based mobility model in downtown Helsinki to assess the operational range for Floating Content.
-We finally report on our Java-based implementation on Android mobile phones.
+First we present our system design and summarize its analytical modeling.
+Then we perform extensive evaluation for a map-based mobility model in downtown Helsinki to assess the operational range for floating content, which, at the same time also validate the analytical results obtained for a more abstract model of the system.